idMysteries/to_hevc/README.md

-# to_hevc (supports AMD, NVIDIA and Intel encoders)
+# to_hevc (libx265)
-Powershell script is for converting video to HEVC via ffmpeg with a bitrate reduction of about 40%
+Powershell script is for converting video to HEVC via ffmpeg and libx265

 ## usage